ReliefApplications/bms_front/src/app/model/README.md

 ## Individual information : The beneficiary

 A household's member can have its own personnal information, different from the other members (the first name, date of birth, phone, ID etc.).
 The beneficiaryStatus precises whether or not the beneficiary is the head of the household.
 The residencyStatus precises whether the beneficiary is a refugee, a resident or an IDP.
-Note that the field NationalIds can contains many IDs but for the moment it contains only one.
+Note that the field NationalIds can contains many IDs but for the moment it always contains only one.

 ![Beneficiary](./uml/beneficiary.svg)

 ## A specific way of distributing: The booklets

-A booklet is a group of vouchers, to be used in shops in order to by food, hygienic products etc. The booklet is identified by a code, which will be converted to a QR Code later on.
+A booklet is a group of vouchers, to be used in shops in order to buy food, hygienic products etc. The booklet is identified by a code, which will be converted to a QR Code later on.
 The same principle applies to the vouchers.
 The booklet's vouchers can have different values but they have the same currency, and the booklet's date of use is either null if one voucher is still unused, either equal to the date of use of the last used voucher.
 The booklet's value is the sum of the vouchers' values.

 Note that the booklet's password is optional, and the boolean field 'define password' allows the user to chose whether or not to define one.